DitchOoM/socket/Readme.md

 | `Linux X64` |🔮|             Need help             |        WIP         |
 | `Windows X64` |🔮|             Need help             |        WIP         |

-> Help needed for getting a native socket to work for other platforms.
-For Apple products we want to use APIs that work
-> on cellular networks not just WiFi

 ## Installation

 - Add `implementation("com.ditchoom:socket:$version")` to your `build.gradle` dependencies